How to design a workstation

 - Review other issues for applicability

-The traditional approach for setting up workstations is to start with a generic workbench and more or less plunk down the equipment, materials, and tools needed to do the job.
-A workbench like this can be fine in some settings, like a maintenance shop where a variety of different tasks are performed on different types of items,
+The traditional approach for setting up a workstation is to start with a generic workbench and more or less plunk down the equipment, materials, and tools needed to do the job.
+A workbench like this can be fine in some settings, like a maintenance shop where a variety of different tasks are performed on different types of items.

 However, when the work involves high-volume production, intricate tasks, or specialized operations, the traditional approach can create hindrances that waste time, lead to defects, and even create long-term disorders like back injuries or shoulder problems.

 It is normally better to design a specialized workstation in these circumstances.
-The first rule of design "form follows function" applies here — first understand the task that you need to accomplish, and then design for that.
+The first rule of design — form follows function — applies.
+Understand the task and then design for that.

 Step 1 — Define the optimal height and orientation

-To be sure, it may not be feasible to provide optimal orientation for each and every step of a job.
-However, knowing how the product can best be positioned provides critical design objectives.
-If you don't know what you're aiming for, you can end up creating a workstation that contains inadvertent barriers to production and quality, and in addition cause wear-and-tear injuries among employees.
+It may not be feasible to provide optimal orientation for each and every step of a job.
+However, knowing how the product can best be positioned provides your objective.
+If you don't know what you're aiming for, you can end up creating a workstation that contains inadvertent barriers to production and quality, and in addition causes wear-and-tear injuries among employees.

 Consequently, for each step of the job, ask these questions: